codio-content/cs-intro-python-files/.guides/content/File-Iteration---For-Loop-3303.md

 ## Extra Lines

 You probably noticed that the printed text has an empty line between lines of text.
 If you open the original text file, there are no empty lines.
-The orignal text has a newline character at the end of each line.
+The original text has a newline character at the end of each line.
 The print command also adds a newline character by default.
 So Python prints two new lines: the first one goes to the next line, the second one creates the blank line.
 Use `end=""` in the print statement to remove the blank line.
 This replaces the newline character with an empty string.

 ```python
 with open("student_folder/text/read_practice.txt", "r") as read_file: